You can talk to a Get Into Teaching Line adviser online between 8am and 8pm.Start live chat

 Troops to Teachers

 As an Armed Services leaver, you can bring invaluable skills and experiences to the classroom by training to teach.
-If you’re interested in teaching secondary maths, biology, chemistry, physics, computing or modern foreign languages, you could fast-track your career into teaching with Troops to Teachers.
-You’ll start your training from September 2017, which will lead to an honours degree with qualified teacher status (QTS).
+If you’re interested in teaching secondary maths, biology, chemistry, physics, computing or modern foreign languages, you could fast-track your career into teaching with Troops to Teachers, which will lead to an honours degree with qualified teacher status (QTS).

 Two-year Troops to Teachers courses are for non-graduates and lead to QTS and a degree qualification.
 This involves: